 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Cinnamon, cloves, allspice, ginger, and nutmeg are all warming spices that help build immunity and protect against germs.
 Use in teas, soups, vegetable dishes, salads, and other recipes.
+Sprinkle on baked squash and sweet potatoes.

 Cinnamon, cloves, allspice, ginger, and nutmeg can also help if a cold or flu strikes.
 They can sooth the worst symptoms and shorten duration of illness.